 What are the Symptoms of Vacuum Extraction-Related Birth Injuries?

 Because the types of injuries vary, symptoms of a vacuum extraction injury also vary.
 For example, if the injuries are primarily related to the brachial plexus nerves (the nerves between the neck and shoulder), the child’s symptoms may be more related to arm weakness, paralysis or a claw-like hand.
 Those symptoms would not be the same symptoms as related to, say, skull fractures.

 However, because a vacuum extraction is placed on the scalp, most of the injuries are head or brain-related.
 The two most common symptoms are lethargy and seizures, which may happen within hours of birth.

 Are Vacuum Extraction Injuries Preventable?

 Vacuum extraction injuries are preventable.
-Sometimes a mother can request that a doctor uses forceps instead of a vacuum extractor, and other times during delivery, the mother can ask the doctor what stage the baby is at before she approves the use of a vacuum extractor.
+Sometimes a mother can request that a doctor uses forceps instead of a vacuum extractor, and other times during delivery, the mother can ask the doctor what station the baby is at before she approves the use of a vacuum extractor.

 If the parents find out after the fact that the baby has a birth injury due to vacuum extraction, there are ways to treat the injury, though long-term recovery is slow.
 Sadly, some children may not make a full recovery at all.
 Ultimately, it depends on how severe the injuries are.